swisscom/bugbounty/README.md

 other Swisscom customers or third parties.

-#### 5.4.5 Data minimisation
+#### 5.4.5 Data and financial impact minimisation
  1. You must limit the amount of data accessed to a strict minimum.
  2. You are expected to access the minimal amount of data necessary to prove the existence of a vulnerability.
+ 3. If you need to carry out a financial transaction to demonstrate the impact of a vulnerability (e.g. purchase of articles, vouchers or subscriptions), we require that the transaction amount be minimal.

 #### 5.4.6 Transgression of scope